googlearchive/react-tutorial-polymer/README.md

 Other differences

 * the react version includes node server code that doesn't work with latest express, so I just disabled it instead of debugging
-* I eliminated comment-list because simple repeats are primitives in Polymer, this was not stricly necesary
+* I eliminated comment-list because simple repeats are primitives in Polymer, this was not strictly necessary

 Irregularities